MrDarthBlue/elmeny_alapu_programozas_az_oktatasban/README.md

 # elmeny_alapu_programozas_az_oktatasban
-Tartalmazza a telepítési útmutatót és a programokat a szakdolgozathoz.
+Tartalmazza a telepítési útmutatót, a programokat és a robotot a szakdolgozathoz.